bdwilson/hubitat/BTLE-Presence/README.md

 --------------------
 1. Go to Drivers Code and create a new device using [virtual-mobile-presence.groovy](https://github.com/ajpri/STApps/blob/master/devicetypes/ajpri/virtual-mobile-presence.src/virtual-mobile-presence.groovy).
-2. Go to Devices and create a new virtual device '''name it whatever the location name will be called in Geofency with a - and a USER after it'''.
-Mine are called "Virtual Presence-Brian" and "Virtual Presence-Spawn1".
+2. Go to Devices and create a new virtual device '''name it whatever the location name will be called in your script with a - and a USER after it'''.
+Mine are called "Home-Brian" and "Home-Spawn1".
 Network Device ID can be
-'''VIRTUAL_PRESENCE_1''' for the first.
+'''HOME_VIRTUAL_PRESENCE_1''' for the first.
 Device Type will be the type you configured in step 1.
-For this example, mine is named "Virtual Presence-Brian" and my location name above is "Home".
+For this example, mine is named "Home-Brian" and my location name above is "Home".
 You can create multiple virtual devices and give them different names after the "-" then you can reference them after the location below in #5 and use that new webhook in #8.